Rise of the deepfakes

 New technology makes it alarmingly easy to make realistic videos of people saying and doing things they've never done.
 Here's everything you need to know:

-It's a sophisticated type of software that makes it possible to superimpose one person's face onto another's body and manipulate voice recordings, creating fake videos that look and sound real.
+What is this technology?It's a sophisticated type of software that makes it possible to superimpose one person's face onto another's body and manipulate voice recordings, creating fake videos that look and sound real.
 Hollywood studios have long used computer-generated imagery (CGI) to, say, create fleeting appearances of dead actors.
 But the process used to be prohibitively expensive and laborious.
 Today, the technology has improved so much that highly realistic visual and audio fakery can be produced by anyone with a powerful home computer.
 This has already resulted in a cottage industry of fake celebrity porn.
 But fears are growing over how else "deepfake" videos could be used — from smearing politicians in elections to inciting major international conflict.
 Earlier this year, BuzzFeed created a "public service announcement" warning of the technology's dangers, with a deepfake of former President Barack Obama voiced by the comedian and director Jordan Peele.
 "We're entering an era," the fake Obama says, "in which our enemies can make it look like anyone is saying anything."
 To illustrate the point, the fake Obama goes on to call President Trump "a total and complete dips---."

+Where did deepfakes originate?
 In porn, of course.
 Last December, an anonymous Reddit user who calls himself "deepfakes" started posting fake but realistic-looking videos of celebrities engaged in explicit sex.
 By January, the "deepfake" technology had been shared through a free app, FakeApp, which has since been downloaded more than 120,000 times.
 FakeApp and its imitators sparked an explosion of fake pornography online, with Michelle Obama, Ivanka Trump, and Emma Watson among those most frequently victimized.
 But it's not all porn.
 The technology has also been used to create harmless spoof and parody videos — inserting Reddit cult figure Nicolas Cage into films in which he didn't appear, for example.

+How do deepfakes work?
 The creator gathers a trove of photos or videos of the target — so it helps if it's a famous person — along with the video to be doctored.
 The video maker then feeds the data into the app, which uses a form of artificial intelligence (AI) known as "deep learning" — hence deepfake — to combine the face in the source images with the chosen video.
 This process requires a sizable graphics processing unit and a vast amount of memory.
 It's time-consuming — the Obama/Peele video took 56 hours to make — and the quality is variable.
 But the technology is improving fast.
 Tech expert Antonio García Martínez, writing for Wired, says we'll soon be able to superimpose anyone's face onto "anyone else's, creating uncannily authentic videos of just about anything."

+How are voices faked?
 The principle is the same: You feed lots of recordings of the person you want to fake into an AI program, which chops up sounds and words into discreet bits; software can then rearrange the sounds so the subject can say anything you like.
 A team of sound engineers recently used deep-learning software to analyze 831 of John F. Kennedy's speeches, and then created a convincing approximation of the 35th president reading the speech he was due to deliver the day he was assassinated.
 Researchers at the University of Washington last year synthesized realistic videos of Barack Obama speaking by mapping audio from one speech onto an existing video of him talking.

+How much trouble can this cause?
 Potentially, a lot.
 On deepfake forums, there are frequent requests for help in producing face-swap porn videos of ex-girlfriends, classmates, and teachers.
 In the public sphere, the technology could be even more toxic.
 Fake videos could show soldiers committing atrocities, or world leaders declaring war on another country — triggering an actual military response.
 Deepfakes could be used to damage the reputation of a politician, or a political party, or an entire country.
 And if fake videos become commonplace, people may start assuming real videos are fake, too.
 That skepticism could be corrosive.
 "It'll only take a couple of big hoaxes," says Justin Hendrix, executive director of NYC Media Lab, "to really convince the public that nothing's real."

+Can deepfakes be stopped?
 To reduce the potential dangers of deepfakes, videos can be equipped with a unique digital key that proves their origin, or with metadata showing where and when they were captured.
 Artificial intelligence can be trained to recognize deepfakes and remove them from websites.
 Deepfakes have already been banned from many porn sites, as well as from Twitter.
 Ultimately, though, the genie is out of the bottle.
 FakeApp's creator, "deepfakeapp," another Reddit user, told Vice News he wanted to give "everyday people" the opportunity to use technology previously limited to "big-budget SFX companies."
 Most tech experts say people will simply have to adapt to this new normal, by recalibrating their trust in the once unimpeachable medium of video.
 Soon, we won't be able to trust our own eyes.